-We recently went along to Potters Resort in Norfolk to review an Easter Half Term Break.
-We fall in the 87% as we have been to Potters before and I can tell you we were all so excited to be going back!
-The weather forecast for our trip was pretty much either cloud or rain for the whole 4 nights.
+We have been to Potters Resort in Norfolk many times for Half Term Breaks.
+We have done summer holidays breaks and Easter breaks, we have travelled to potters resort with a baby, 1 child and 2 children.
+This is my honest review updated in 2024.
+We have visited many UK holiday parks as a family including Haven, Butlins Bognor Regis and Centre Parcs.
+We fall in the 87% as we have been to Potters Resort before and we do also have some complaints about Potters Resort which you can read below!
+The weather forecast for our Easter trip was pretty much either cloud or rain for the whole 4 nights.
 This would usually set off a wave of panic if we had booked an average UK break.
 But Potters Resort is anything but average.
 We had been to Potters Resort before so we knew that despite the weather we would still expect fun filled days and amazing days coupled with plentiful and delicious food.
-As you can see from this little video we were not disappointed!

 We arrived around 2pm and while in the short queue waiting to check in Lily got chatting to two members of the Potters entertainment team who were there to keep guests happy in the queue.
 I thought this was a nice touch as it’s very easy for kids to get bored if they are waiting even if it was only for 2 minutes!